pmochine/Laravel-Tongue/README.md

     'speaks-tongue' => \Pmochine\LaravelTongue\Middleware\TongueSpeaksLocale::class,
 	...
 ```

+### 3: Add in your Env 🔑

+    SESSION_DOMAIN=.exmaple.com

+  **Important!** Note the dot before the domain name.
+Now the session is availabe in every subdomain 🙃.

 ### *Note! 📝 This step is optional if you use laravel>=5.5 with package auto discovery feature.